HarishValliappan/RAG-Application-Built-on-Google-s-Gemini-API/README.md

-# RAG Application Built on Google's Gemini API
+# RAG Application Built on Google's Gemini API with Bentley Data

 This project is a Retrieval-Augmented Generation (RAG) application that leverages Google's Gemini API for advanced natural language processing and document retrieval.
 The application is designed to answer questions by retrieving relevant documents from provided URLs and generating concise answers using the Gemini model.